Article

 Imagine reaching the fortunate situation where a subscription-based service has been successfully scaled across multiple platforms and devices.
 In such broad contexts, managing digital design can often become a challenge.
 This is where a design system comes into play.
 A design system primarily manages digital design, including the building blocks used to create all interfaces and services.
 A design system is not just an approach or a tool; when implemented correctly, it also guides the entire production process by defining how complex digital services are designed, developed, and updated.
 Thus, a design system can also be seen as a process and a way of working.

 Another essential aspect of design management is measuring the success of design.
 Especially in aesthetic design, measurement has often been highly opinion-based, characterized by so-called guru and HiPPO cultures.
-In the past, design has been commissioned from so-called gurus who have achieved a status where everything they touch turns to gold, such as Alvar Aalto.
-Alternatively, design decisions have been made by individuals without design education or experience but who hold decision-making roles due to their position.
+In the past, design was often commissioned from so-called gurus who had achieved a status where everything they touched seemed to turn to gold, such as the famous Finnish architect and designer Alvar Aalto.
+Alternatively, design decisions have been made by individuals without design education or experience but who hold decision-making power due to their position.
 Previously, success was measured retrospectively by a product's financial success and industry recognition.
 Of course, customer-centricity has sometimes been sought, particularly in the United States, where focus groups and marketing surveys have long been utilized.
 However, Steve Jobs often lamented that participants in Apple's focus group sessions did not come up with very good ideas.

 Steve Jobs once stated: